gonzalezg5481/Computer-Science-Class/journal.md

 My plan for today is to teach Zumi the car how to drive.
 # 9/5
 My plan for today is to go ahead and do 2 tracy the turle lessons. i completed 3 modules
+# 9/6
+my plan for today is to 2 more tracy the turle lessons.